TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 use wavetab::plotting; // plotting utils

 fn main() {
+    // collect provided arguments
     let args: Vec<String> = env::args().collect();
     println!("{:?}", args);

-    let file_path = &args[1];
+    // we pass the one argument: the file path
+    // the first entry in args is the path to the executable, thus the argument we've provided is at index 1 let file_path = &args[1];

-    let wt = Wavetab::from_file(file_path);
+    // create a Wavetab instance from the given wave file let wt = Wavetab::from_file(file_path);

+    // plot the loaded wave
     plotting::plot_wave(wt.wave());
 }
 ```